Try playing the off wing for a change of pace

 In the defensive zone, playing on your strong side puts you in a better position to help clear the puck out of your end.
 This is especially important for defensemen, who want to maximize the amount of control they have when the puck is in a dangerous space.

 For wingers, it’s a similar story.
 In the defensive zone, a key role of the winger is to help move the puck up ice.
 When a defenseman wants to pass the puck up the boards to the winger for a breakout, the winger will be in a position to receive the pass on their forehand and make the next play.
 Wingers who play the off wing have to receive the same pass on their backhand; this is a tricky skill to master, which can weaken the breakout.
+To offset that, the winger on the off wing should put their back to the boards to receive the pass.

 Even in the offensive zone, defensemen are better positioned on their strong hand because it helps them control the puck along the boards at the blueline more effectively.
 Plus it sets up them for good D-to-D passes.